The biggest logistics challenge of a generation

 Anti-vaxx simulation insights

-Surveys show that between 5-30% of the UK population might not take the vaccine - and that there is a particularly distinct variation in anti-vaxx sentiment among local authorities.
+Surveys show that between 5-30% of the UK population might not take the vaccine - and that there is a particularly distinct variation in anti-vixx sentiment among local authorities.
 7bridges used the results of a nationally representative survey to model the potential impact of anti-vaxxers on the 2021 vaccination strategy.

 If people fail to attend their vaccination appointment, there will be significant wastage of stock - which will in turn, increase the volume of required vaccinations.

-Impact of anti-vaxx sentiment
+Impact of anti-vaxxers sentiment

 7bridges has taken this into account in the simulation of the first phase of the vaccination programme, and the results are stark.